wikimatze/vimfiles/archive.md

 - [haskellmode-vim](https://github.com/lukerandall/haskellmode-vim)
 - [hammer](https://github.com/matthias-guenther/hammer.vim): Displays various markups (markdown, textile, rdoc, asciidoc) with one keystroke in the browser
+- [IndexSearch](https://github.com/vim-scripts/IndexedSearch): Redefines the search `(/,?)` and creates custom messages about how many hits there are
 - [json](https://github.com/vim-scripts/JSON.vim): JSON detection and syntax-highlighting (*no doc*)
 - [jQuery](https://github.com/vim-scripts/jQuery "jQuery"): pretty colors for the jQuery syntax (*no doc*)